miguelmouralob/miguelmouralob/README.md

-- 🌱 I’m currently learning Python and SQL.
+- 🌱 I’m currently diving into Python projects.
-- 👯 I’m looking to collaborate on projects with python, MySQL that also involves data science.
+- 👯 I’m looking to collaborate on projects that involves data science, AI or automation.
 - ⚡ Fun fact: I usually like to play videogames, watch movies and TV shows.